Managing school staff

 Restructuring and transitions

-- Advice for a new deputy headteacher If you're starting out as a deputy headteacher, understand your responsibilities and get to know your school community.
+- Advice for a new deputy headteacher Make a good start as a deputy headteacher by understanding your responsibilities and getting to know your school community.

-- Consulting staff: guidance Find out how you should consult staff about proposed changes, and use our model consultation letters to invite staff to express their views on issues such as staff restructures and changes to holiday and pay arrangements.
+- Consulting staff: guidance Find out how you should consult staff about proposed changes at your school.
+Download and use our model consultation letters to invite staff to express their views on issues such as staff restructures, and changes to holiday and pay arrangements.

 - Handover checklist for school business managers Download our handover checklist to help your new SBM settle into the role.
 It includes tasks and information related to finance, premises management and HR.